michael-betz/readTrc/README.md

 datX, datY, m = readTrc.readTrc( fName )
 ```

-Note that m is a dictionary which contains the metadata.
+Note that in the above example `m` is a dictionary which contains the metadata.
 For example:
 ```
 {'ACQ_DURATION': 0.0,
  'ACQ_VERT_OFFSET': 0.0,